 2.)
 Hire a taxi.

 Taxis can be organized through any hotel or guesthouse and, if you are arriving at Mandalay airport, there is a taxi desk after customs to make arrangements.
-Shared taxis start at 4,000 Kyat per person (maybe as low as 3,000 spending on your bargaining skills), while private taxis go up to 15,000 Kyat.
+Shared taxis start at 4,000 Kyat per person (MAYBE as low as 3,000 spending on your bargaining skills but don't count on it), while private taxis go up to 15,000 Kyat.

 Taxis are a good choice for several people sharing costs and your only option if you're travelling to a non-city center destination.
 Don't be shy - make friends on the plane and band together to share and save!